Chatham Island forget-me-not Facts

 Chatham Island forget-me-not Distribution, Habitat, and Ecology

-Therefore, it originally evolved to thrive along both rocky and sandy beaches, coastal cliffs, and various rock outcroppings.
+This incredible plant therefore originally evolved to thrive in a truly amazing habitat.
+That’s because it grows along both rocky and sandy beaches, coastal cliffs, and various rock outcroppings.
+The exact reasons for this evolutionary path remain a mystery, though.

-Further, this amazing species typically produces its lovely small flowers between September and November in its native habitat.
+This species also distinguishes itself from related species in still another manner.
+That consists of its blooming pattern.
+Amazingly, this marvel of Nature typically produces its lovely small flowers between the months of September and November in its native habitat.

-Finally, although it now nears extinction in its native habitat, the lovely plant remains a quite popular garden plant in some regions.
+The fruit the Chatham Island forget-me-not produces also does so with comparatively large, black seeds.
+These usually appear between October and May.
+Although it now nears extinction in its native habitat, the plant remains a popular garden plant in some regions.